gryder8/gryder8/README.md

 - 👯 I’m looking to collaborate on **iOS Apps!**

-- ☀️🧑🏻‍💻 This summer, I interned at [Apple](https://www.apple.com/careers/us/students.html)!
+- ☀️🧑🏻‍💻 This past summer, I interned at [Apple](https://www.apple.com/careers/us/students.html)!
+I'll be returning for Summer 2023.

 - 💬 Ask me about **iOS, Swift, SwiftUI, interning @ Apple**